 Millennials and Gen Z live on mobile.
 Research shows 95% of millennials are doing other things while they shop – they’re binge watching their favorite shows, commuting, etc… If you want to grab their attention, it needs to be through personalized experiences over the right communication channels.

 While email is good – almost free and has the highest ROI – 74% of millennials say that they receive too many marketing emails.
 Also, GDPR has changed how broadly you may use customers’ personal data, including their emails.
-In a different survey, 76% reported that they were happy with an impulse purchase when it was communicated over push notification.
+In a different survey, 49% reported that they were happy to communicate over chat apps and push notification.

 This preference comes from the fact that millennials would rather text than call.
-In the same survey, 80% stated that they would rather text businesses than call them for customer support issues.
 Using a chat app for this is ideal since almost everyone uses a chat app, and they allow for one to one marketing.
 In addition to helping you build a more personal brand experience by texting customers, chat apps also support images and higher character limits.
 This gives you even more customer experience personalization options.

 Data silos occur in retail organizations when different strategies are employed for different channels.
 The result?
 A fragmented customer profile which makes creating personalized experiences difficult.